-Rules to Follow for a Family with a Drug Addict
+Rules to Follow for a Family Dealing with Addiction

 If someone you love is abusing drugs or alcohol, you know how heartbreaking it is to watch them suffer, relapse, and realize they are powerless against their cravings.
-Addiction is a disease that doesn’t just affect the person enslaved by the substance, but everyone who loves and cares for the person struggling with the addiction.
+Its important for a family dealing with addiction to know that it is a disease.
+The disease doesn’t just affect the person enslaved by the substance, but everyone who loves and cares for the person struggling with the addiction.
 Their explosive mood swings, the deepened depression during the lows, and of course, the neglect that you feel when they are driven to get what they need when they need it.
 But you love them, feel for them, and just want to help them live up to the potential you know they are capable of.
 So you stay by their side, hold their hand during the hard times, and in some cases enabling them to use because you do not want to lose them.

-What The Family Should Not Do with An Addict
+What The Family Should Not Do with Addicted Member

 Dealing with addiction is frustrating in itself and sometimes it shows.
 As an outsider, we think we know better because we, ourselves, are not a slave to crystal meth, heroin or whatever substance your loved one is addicted to.
 The cold hard truth is you are not a doctor, nor do you fully understand the addiction that they are going through.
-That said, there are several things not to do or rules to follow when dealing with an addict in the family.
+That said, there are several things not to do or rules to follow when a family dealing with addiction is struggling.

 But enough is enough, you are putting your foot down, like all the other times they have tried your patience for the last time.
 So you threaten to throw them out, cut them off, or force them to get help in the hope that they see the stress they are putting on you.
 As much as you mean well and you just want them to want to help themselves, threatening them only makes the problem worse and is not an eye opener like you are hoping.
 Unless you’re willing to hold true to that threat, a threat will do more damage.
 Triggers or cravings are often associated with stress.
 If they have had a long stressful day at work or something tragic has happened in their life, the craving to use and abuse to ease the stress is common.
 By threatening their stability, you are indirectly encouraging this kind of abuse.

-Enabling the Family Addict: I understand that your intentions are noble, but enabling them to abuse drugs and alcohol is never the right answer.
+Enabling the Family Addiction: I understand that your intentions are noble, but enabling someone with addiction abuse drugs and alcohol is never the right answer.
 You may be a mother willing to carry the world on your shoulders for your child or a romantic interest that is so head over heels in love, you would move mountains if you had to.
 Giving them money, allowing them to use your car, making excuses for them, protecting them from the negative repercussions of their addiction does not open their eyes to their addiction.

 Time Out: You may think putting your addict in time out is completely ridiculous because they are an adult or young adult, but the idea of time out is more important than the actual action.
 If an addict is engaging in behavior that is not acceptable or is destructive to themselves, remove yourself or your affection from the situation.
 If the person truly values your presence in their life they will realize that you are no longer around or you are not supporting their behavior.